 Elysia Guillén

-I’ve always been drawn towards the beautifully unusual—-as a child scuffling through racks of old clothing and searching for wares at “la segunda” (literally, the second, or secondhand store) with my grandmother, she would tell me I had a “thrift eye” and someday I should put that natural talent to good use.
+I’ve always been drawn to the beautifully unusual.
+As a child, I’d spend hours digging through racks of old clothing and searching for treasures at “la segunda” (literally, “the second,” or secondhand store) with my grandmother.
+She’d tell me I had a “thrift eye” and that someday I should put that gift to good use.

-So here we are.
-La Segunda Estudio is one of those few surprising gifts that came as a result of the pandemic.
-During the summer of 2020 I found myself furloughed from my hospitality job, without work for the first time since I was sixteen.
-With nothing but time on my hands I picked up this childhood dream again of being a vintage curator and stylist.
+La Segunda Estudio was one of those unexpected blessings born out of the pandemic.
+In the summer of 2020, I found myself furloughed from my hospitality job—without work for the first time since I was sixteen.
+With time to reflect, I returned to a childhood dream: to curate vintage pieces and create meaningful work rooted in culture and storytelling.

 COMMUNITY • CULTURE • SUSTAINABILITY